mtsuszycki/bash-productivity/README.md

 # bash-productivity
-Bash productivity tips, files, functions
+Bash productivity tips, files, functions.
+Contains other people's work as well as my addons.